 Paine’s articles and reviews have been published in a wide variety of journals and magazines including The Daily Beast, Foreign Affairs (online), France Forum, Global Geneva, International Journal of Maritime History, Nautical Research Journal, Naval History, The Northern Mariner/Le Marin du Nord, Professional Mariner, and Sea History.

 From 2009 to 2012, Paine was the guest curator and archivist of the Norman H. Morse Collection of Ocean Liner Materials at the Osher Map Library, University of Southern Maine in Portland, Maine.
-He is vice chair of the board of the Maine Maritime Museum in Bath, Maine, which marineinsight.com named one of the ten best maritime museums in the world.
+He is chair of the board of the Maine Maritime Museum in Bath, Maine, which marineinsight.com named one of the ten best maritime museums in the world.

 He has lectured on topics across the broad spectrum of maritime enterprise, including literature of the sea, exploration, museum curatorship, decorative arts, maritime law, trade, and naval history.
 A frequent guest in academic settings, he has spoken at NOVA University of Lisbon; Ocean University of China, Qingdao; Leiden University, the Netherlands; Tulane Law School; Tufts University; College of the Atlantic; the Naval War College; and the U.S. Naval Academy, among others.

 He has participated in public affairs forums including the Commonwealth Club of California; Engelsberg Seminar, Avesta, Sweden; Times of India LitFest, Mumbai; and Arctic Futures Institute.
 He has also addressed trade associations such as the Women in International Shipping and Transportation Association (WISTA) and the Propeller Club.
 He is a frequent presenter at meetings of the North American Society for Oceanic History (NASOH), the International Maritime History Association, and the World History Association and its affiliate the New England Regional WHA.